Cosmetic Industry

 Examples: Xanthan gum, carbomer.

-Function: Increase viscosity and improve texture.
+Function: Increases viscosity and improves texture.

 Examples: Retinol, hyaluronic acid, salicylic acid.